dovadi/ReadP1/README.md

  Reading P1 Companion Standard of Dutch Smart Meter through external RX with an Arduino (or in my case a Nanode 5) and relay data to emonWeb.org.
 EmonWeb is a Ruby on Rails port of emonCMS.

+ Library is based on one real example of a so called Dutch smart meter.
+In this case a Iskra MT382 (see docs and ([manuals](http://www.liander.nl/liander/meters/meterhandleidingen.htm))) delivered by [Liander](http://www.liander.nl/).

 Explanation
 ===========